jzimmerman135/snn/README.md

 Unfinished:
   ALL lmao

+Credits:
-GUI by Jacob Zimmerman
+* GUI by Jacob Zimmerman

-C++ by Jacob Zimmerman and Jake Blum
+* C++ by Jacob Zimmerman and Jake Blum

-Python tools by Jake Blum
+* Python tools by Jake Blum